Trends in SQL & data tools

-The landscape of SQL tools is far from static.
-These forces are shaping the SQL tools of the future:
+The landscape of SQL tools is far from static 💫 These are the forces shaping the SQL and data tools of the future:

 - Next-gen exploratory tools threaten rigid legacy tools